 For 20 years, we have been honored to present Literary Voices®, a fundraising dinner that benefits the Library Endowment Trust and brings a renowned author to the Oklahoma City Metro.
 Funds raised through the years have provided additional funding for programs, materials, and services for the Metropolitan Library System of Oklahoma County.

-The event on April 11 will model our traditional Literary Voices® dinner.
-At this event we honor community members with the Lee B. Brawner Lifetime Achievement Award.
+We also have the immense honor of presenting community members with the Lee B. Brawner Lifetime Achievement Award at Literary Voices®.
 The award is named in memory of its first recipient, the late Lee B. Brawner, who served as the Executive Director of the Metropolitan Library System from 1971 until 1999.
 The award is given to recognize those who have made outstanding contributions to libraries and literacy in Oklahoma.

 James Patterson is arguably the greatest storyteller of our time.
 He is the creator of unforgettable characters and series, including Alex Cross, the Women’s Murder Club, Jane Effing Smith, and Maximum Ride, and of breathtaking true stories about the Kennedys, John Lennon, and Princess Diana, as well as our military heroes, police officers, and ER nurses.
 He has coauthored #1 bestselling novels with Bill Clinton and Dolly Parton, has told the story of his own life in James Patterson by James Patterson, and has received an Edgar Award, nine Emmy Awards, the Literarian Award from the National Book Foundation, and the National Humanities Medal.